allymuuu/hot-beverage/README.md

 # hot-beverage
-A simple web app to personally review hot drinks I've tried
+A simple web app to personally review hot drinks I've tried (on pause)